 Whereas with a free WordPress.com plan, you only have access to the themes and plugins they offer.

-Not ones you find across the Internet.
-With a free plan, you really get limited.
 Plus, why should any of your readers (or potential brand partnerships) take you seriously and pay for your work… if you’re not ready to pay for that small investment in yourself?

-There are guidelines for advertisers and influencers to disclose paid partnerships.
 That’s why when you see a paid advertisement on Facebook or Instagram, you see the word “advertisement.”

 It’s so consumers know when someone (i.e. the brand) is paying for something to be displayed, or someone can get compensated if you purchase using their link.